iturdikulov/notes/papis/14f60db29650af4d6edb2aef6d5539da/notes.md

 print(r'C:\some\name')  # note the r before the quote
 ```

-A raw string may not end in an odd number of \ characters; see the FAQ ::TODO:
+A raw string may not end in an odd number of \ characters; see the FAQ  entry for more information and workarounds.
-Make clickable :: entry for more information and workarounds.
+TODO: Make clickable

 You can use multiline strings: `\` - used here to prevent printing newline.